 Tips for Visiting the Four Corners Monument

 If hiring a guide is not an option, consider visiting the Four Corners Monument Visitor Center.
-The visitor center has exhibits that will give you insights and the history of this southwestern region of the United States.
+The visitor center has exhibits that will give you insights into the history of this southwestern region of the United States.

 See Related: Things to Do in Albuquerque, New Mexico